Grant Hutchings MScPT, CMP, GunnIMS

 What top three goals do you have yet to accomplish?

-1. I’d like to teach anatomy at UVIC.
+1. I would like to teach anatomy at a post secondary institution

 What is your best advice to stay healthy for life?